 Ba Vi Mountain Range

 Situated about 50 kilometres west from Hanoi, Ba Vi Mountain Range consists of three summits: Dinh Vua, Tan Vien and Ngoc Hoa.
-Covering an area of 10.800 hectares, Ba Vi mountains offers tourists a pleasant climate all year round, tranquil scenery and breathtaking natural beauty.
+Covering an area of 10.800 hectares, Ba Vi mountains offer tourists a pleasant climate all year round, tranquil scenery and breathtaking natural beauty.

-Ba Vi Mountains are home to the stunning Ba Vi National Park featuring incredibly rich flora and fauna with 1,209 species of plants and 63 species of mammals.
 The national park offers a great escape from the hustle and bustle of Hanoi city with cool fresh mountain air in a mysterious atmospheric background of clouds and tropical rainforest and natural streams.
 A delightful trek along the scenic trail to the mountain peak will be full of experience and enjoyment.

 How to get to Ba Vi Mountain